-Freeze-thaw testing will continue on a series of mixtures containing varying dosages of Eclipse 4500 with and without pre-wetted LWA and a series of mixtures containing 10% volume replacement of total aggregate with pre-wetted LWA, with and without 30% and 3% weight replacement of cement with slag and silica fume respectively.
-Testing will begin on mixtures containing Conex.
+Freeze-thaw testing will continue on a series of mixtures containing varying dosages of Eclipse 4500 with and without pre-wetted LWA, a series of mixtures containing 10% volume replacement of total aggregate with pre-wetted LWA, with and without 30% and 3% weight replacement of cement with slag and silica fume, and a series of mixtures containing Conex SRA.

 Mixtures containing SRA-XT, an SRA produced by Euclid Chemical, are also scheduled for testing on free-shrinkage, freeze-thaw resistance, scaling durability and air-void analysis.

-Mixtures containing 1.5% and 2.25% of Eclipse 4500 will be re-evaluated in the next quarter to verify previous results.
+Mixture containing 1.5% will be re-evaluated in the next quarter to verify previous results.
+Both efforts were originally planned for the current quarter, but were delayed because some earlier tests were repeated.

-Testing to evaluate air-void properties of hardened concrete will begin.
-Mixtures to be evaluated include mixtures containing varying dosages of PREVent-C (2.5, 5, and 7.5% by weight of cement) with 20 and 40% replacements by volume of cement with Type C and Type F fly ash, mixtures containing varying dosages of Acti-Gel (0.05, 0.075, and 0.15% by weight of total dry material), with and without Type C fly ash (20 and 40% replacements by volume of cement), mixtures made with Tstrata, a pre-packaged material produced by Structural Technologies, mixtures containing different dosages of Eclipse 4500 with and without pre-wetted LWA, and mixtures containing different dosages of Conex.
+Testing to evaluate air-void properties of hardened concrete has started and will continue in the coming quarter. .
+Mixtures to be evaluated include mixtures containing varying dosages of PREVent-C (2.5, 5, and 7.5% by weight of cement) with 20 and 40% replacements by volume of cement with Type C and Type F fly ash, a mixture containing Acti-Gel (0.05% by weight of total dry material), with and without Type C fly ash (20 and 40% replacements by volume of cement), mixtures made with Tstrata, a pre-packaged material produced by Structural Technologies, mixtures containing different dosages of Eclipse 4500 with and without pre-wetted LWA, and mixtures containing different dosages of Conex.